ODonnellM/clickLight/README.md

 ### Using the config

-To give our config object to clicklight, we just pass it in while instantiating
+To give our config object to clicklight, pass it in while instantiating

 ```javascript